RED BANK: AUDIT LED TO YASSIN CHARGES

 The organization is currently involved in funding an outdoor classroom/garden at the primary school, and sponsoring a mural to be painted at the Red Bank Public Library, Taylor said.

 Yassin is scheduled to make his first appearance in court June 21, Honecker said.
+[UPDATE: A prosecutor’s office spokesman told redbankgreen June 15 that Yassin had waived his first appearance and was next scheduled to be in court August 3.]

 In January, just days after the end of his sole term on council, Yassin was evicted from his Branch Avenue apartment for non-payment of rent for nearly two years.